dirghayu101/index-shell/prob-sol-log.md

 - Prob: Getting all commands -> have to create separate endpoints.
     - Sol:  Have a common term like enigma, which will be added to every array.

+- Prob: Response is timing out, Gemini API is too slow.

+- Prob: Google's required packages are not there.

+- Prob: Local version